eri-b/mini/README.md

 This branch is archived as a reference for [this blog post](https://unfoundedlabs.com/blog/web-accounts).

-Other branches in this repo have diverted a bit.
+Newer branches in this repo (including main/prod) have diverted a bit.

 ********